Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 where $$w_b^{t-2} \neq w_b^{t-1}$$ and $$w_a^{t-2} \neq w_a^{t-1}$$

+Hence, we see that at step 2a), the input to layer c  $$:= z_b$$ would have a completely different distribution than the corresponding $$z_b$$ in step 1a).

+Here we make the simplifying assumption that at each iteration we only train on 1 data point, in practice, we train on a mini-batch and the idea of distribution applies

 Aside when updating a neural network within one training iteration, we have to first update the ${k+1}^{th}$ layer, before we can update the $k^{th}$ layer (take it for granted if you are not familiar), this reverse order of update is dictated by the backpropagation algorithm.